Hinduism — 9 Interesting Facts You Should Know

 The Medieval Period lasted from 500 to 1500 CE.
 When Muslim Arabs invaded India during the 7th Century, Hindus were not allowed to worship their deities, and sadly some temples were destroyed.

-Hinduism is considered a henotheistic religion, which means that Hindus worship a single deity, Braham, but still recognizes the existence of other minor gods.
+Hinduism is considered a henotheistic religion, which means that Hindus worship a single deity, Brahman, but still recognizes the existence of other minor gods.

-Another pivotal concept is dharma, which indicates that all the actions are in harmony with the principle makes life possible.
-It means that every Hindu has to live an honest, moral life - leading a righteous life is the most important goal of one’s life.
+Another pivotal concept is dharma, which indicates that all the actions are in harmony.
+It means that every Hindu must live an honest and moral life.

 The Smritis includes the Hindu epics and the Puranas, which use vivid narratives to illustrate the common themes of Hinduism.
-The main epics consist of Ramayana and Mahabharata.
+The main epics consist of the Mahabharata and Ramayana, and their stories have inspired a great deal of art, dance, and theater.Their stories have inspired a great deal of art, dance, and theater

 When we talk about Hindu mythology, we refer to Hindu Itihasa, a series of tales that includes the Vedic literature, the Mahabharata, the Ramayana and, the Puranas.